cdrummey216/whoami/whoami.md

 There is endless depth and beauty in the world around us while, at the same time, there exists great power and value in the mind of the individual in reality.

+## GRAPES //dev
+A grape is in a bunch along the main vine.
+A grape, in essence, is the expression of the roots of the vine, in that the roots draw in water and nutrients to grow and sustain the grape.
+The grape is at the end of a very long, aged, and natural process that begins at the the root and extends up and out as the limbs and vines and bunches and even unto the grape.
+The source of the grape is utimately, therefore, the root.

+I love grapes.
+Very cold.
+And green.
+Cotton Candy, if you you can get them.
+I don't really have a preference on root systems of green versus purple.
+The distinction about the roots is pretty interesting.
+The roots carry out their chemical processes in order to produce and yeild new grapes and sustain the vines.
+The grape knows its position, understands the position, and that time is independent of the grape.

 ## Five Facts about you and 'Now'
 1. You exist.
 2. You exist here.